zk112211/TypeScript-Static-Analyzer/README.md

 Uses [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) with a custom TypeScript grammar (`grammar/typescript_grammar.js`) to parse source code into an Abstract Syntax Tree.
 Tree-sitter provides incremental parsing and robust error recovery, making it suitable for static analysis on real-world code.

-## Stage 2 — Glang IR Generation
+## Stage 2 — IR Generation

 The core of this project.
-The parser (`parser/typescript_parser.py`) traverses the Tree-sitter AST and transforms it into **Glang IR**, a language-independent intermediate representation designed by the LIAN framework.
+The parser (`parser/typescript_parser.py`) traverses the Tree-sitter AST and transforms it into a language-independent intermediate representation (Glang IR).
 This allows downstream analyses (like CFG) to work uniformly across different source languages.

 ### Supported Constructs